-There’s so many ways to interpret Dizz Gavins’ neon blue, pink, yellow and red mural.
-An organic rhythm takes shape here that reminds us both of the caverns in Luray, with it’s stalagmites and stalactites, and of slime bouncing to a beat.
+There are so many ways to interpret Dizz Gavins’ neon blue, pink, yellow, and red mural.
+An organic rhythm takes shape here that reminds us both of the caverns in Luray, with its stalagmites and stalactites, and of slime bouncing to a beat.
 Yup, I said it.
 If slime could dance.

 The colorful “splashes” are typical of this artist’s work as you can see in his online shop.

 Location: Behind Local’s Only Collective, at 133 S. Duke Street, along E. Newton Avenue.

 Justin Ruby created this interesting piece.
 It’s a person enjoying an ice cream pop.
 But it’s not just any popsicle: it’s SpongeBob SquarePants.